 Sport and recreation clubs are important to local communities and can be the best place to encourage positive contact and cooperation between people from a range of different backgrounds and abilities.

-Many Culturally and Linguistically Diverse (CaLD) groups and individuals, however, participate in sport mainly at a social level – for example, at schools, in local parks, with youth groups, after school and with family and friends from their communities.
-When comparing structured sports to social physical activity, participation rates by CaLD people are relatively lower than people born in Australia.
+Many culturally and linguistically diverse (CaLD) groups and individuals participate in sport, mainly at a social level at schools, in local parks, with youth groups, after school and with family and friends from their communities.
+When comparing structured sports to social physical activity, participation rates by CaLD people are lower than people born in Australia.

 There is great potential for sporting associations and clubs to expand their membership by encouraging people of diverse backgrounds to join and participate.
 This booklet outlines the benefits of becoming an inclusive club as well as practical strategies to assist you.